 Ingredients

-Fresh Papaya: The papaya in this smoothie is a tropical treasure, rich in vitamin C and digestive enzymes like papain.
+Fresh Papaya: Papaya is rich in vitamin C and digestive enzymes like papain.
 Choose ripe, organic papaya for its superior taste and health benefits; it should feel soft to the touch and have yellow-orange skin.

-Maple Syrup(optional): While Smoothie King Outlets add turbinado sugar to their smoothies, we find pure maple syrup a healthier alternative if extra sweetness is desired.
-It contains beneficial minerals and antioxidants without a spike in blood sugar.
+Maple Syrup(optional): While Smoothie King Outlets add turbinado sugar to their smoothies, I use pure maple syrup.
+It is a healthier alternative if extra sweetness is desired.
+Maple contains beneficial minerals and antioxidants without a spike in blood sugar.

 Substitutions and Variations